 In addition to the picture-worthy Joshua Trees, the National Park is known for its various trails and hikes that take you to different regions of the park.
 Enjoy the beauty of Joshua Tree on the Hidden Nature Valley Trail, a short 1-mile loop that takes you through the exotic fauna and flora dotted around the park.

 From there you can drive up to the Arch Rock or Skull Rock Trail to explore more areas of the park.
 End your day at Joshua Tree National Park with a sunset view at Key Views.
+Given the setup of the trails and hiking paths, you can easily accomplish a full experience of Joshua Tree in a day.

 You can head back to Palm Springs on the same day or spend the night glamping at one of the park’s many lodges like the Joshua Tree Yurts or The Desert Yacht Club.